-§ 1251(b) ("It is the policy of the Congress to recognize, preserve, and protect the primary responsibilities and rights of States to prevent, reduce, and eliminate pollution ....").
-CLF does not simply ask the court to apply state regulations that are "substantially identical to" federal rules, Chico, 633 F.3d at 33; it asks the Court to wade into an active state policymaking process with respect to state stormwater permits that the CWA demands Rhode Island to resolve.
+determine how best to manage changes to stormwater discharges that may result from climate change.
+See Defs.'
+Mem. at 55-56, ECF No. 46-1.
+The CWA counsels that addressing these important water quality questions is committed to state policymakers, not federal courts.
+See 33 U.S.C. § 1251(b) ("It is the policy of the Congress to recognize, preserve, and protect the primary responsibilities and rights of States to prevent, reduce, and eliminate pollution").
+CLF does not simply ask the court to apply state regulations that are "substantially identical to" federal rules, Chico, 633 F.3d at 33; it asks the Court to wade into the state's active policymaking process with respect to how to manage stormwater pollution and the resiliency of infrastructure to account for the impacts of climate change.24

 Unlike in Chico "careful management of the case" will not prevent conflict with Rhode Island's regulatory efforts.
 Id. at 32.
 A decision concerning the extent to which climate change must be considered under the Terminal's permit will affect not only Defendants, but also numerous other facilities holding permits containing language similar to that in the RIPDES Permit.
 See, e.g., RIDEM, Multi-Sector General Permit - Storm Water Discharge Associated with Industrial Activity, No. RIR500000, at Condition V.A.
 (Aug.
 15, 2013) (requiring development of Storm Water Management Plans "in accordance with good engineering practices. . . .").
 These facilities will alter their operations to conform to the Court's decision in order to reduce their risk of exposure to enforcement actions.
-Without the benefit of RIDEM evaluating available data and revising design standards required by state water quality plans, see Defs.'
-Mem. at 47, these operational changes may frustrate the regulatory framework RIDEM ultimately puts in place.
+Without the benefit of RIDEM evaluating available data and revising design standards required by state water quality plans, see